Plan Your Visit

 If you’re visiting as a…

-A Family – Plan on a full day visit to include a planetarium show, a live science stage show, or a Science on a Sphere demonstration, along with your time exploring our exhibits.
+A Family – Plan on a full day visit to include a planetarium show, a live science stage show, or a Science On a Sphere demonstration, along with your time exploring our exhibits.
 Something’s always happening in our Tinker Tank and our Naked Mole Rats are always fascinating.
 Our IMAX® documentaries are a great experience for families of all ages.
 During the summer months, make sure to spend time outdoors at Water Works and have a picnic lunch under the arches.
 Our Curiosity Days are perfect for children of all ages.
-These events are opportunities to explore a new scientific topic or theme each month through hands-on activities, demonstrations and conversations with organizations and researchers.
+These events are opportunities to explore a new scientific topic or theme every other month through hands-on activities, demonstrations and conversations with organizations and researchers.
 Our exhibits are tailored to engage a variety of ages.

 A Teen – You’ll love the variety of music that we have inside the Laser Dome.
 See brilliant laser imagery performed to today’s top artists or experience a live show performed by an up and coming artist at Live in the Laser Dome.
 Interested in local research?
 Join us for a Science in the City lecture to hear from experts in the community.
 Or enjoy our exhibits on a Saturday where we have local scientists and researchers on the floor with hands-on activities.